A Clinical Trial for Kawasaki Disease – KD-CAAP

 KD-CAAP stands for:

-Coronary artery aneurysms – the serious heart damage Kawasaki Disease can cause – may occur when sections of the coronary artery which become weakened by the inflammation Kawasaki Disease causes.
-The coronary arteries are the vessels which bring oxygenated blood to the heart.
-In children with Kawasaki Disease, these weak sections can bulge or bubble, making that part of the artery wider, and blood flow can slow down.
+Coronary artery aneurysms – the serious heart damage Kawasaki Disease can cause – may occur when sections of the coronary artery which become weakened by inflammation during Kawasaki Disease, typically at the start of the illness.
+The coronary arteries are the vessels which provide the heart muscle with oxygenated blood.
+In children with Kawasaki Disease, these arteries can weaken and bulge or bubble, making that part of the artery wider, and blood flow can slow down.
 That could result in a blood clot forming – something which can be very serious indeed.

-With a high proportion of children treated with the standard treatment for Kawasaki Disease still developing this serious complication, doctors have been looking at ways to improve the initial treatment children affected by Kawasaki Disease get – to reduce the number who go on to have life long serious heart damage.
+With a high proportion of children treated with the standard treatment for Kawasaki Disease still developing this serious heart damage, doctors have been looking at ways to improve the initial treatment children affected by Kawasaki Disease get – to reduce the number who go on to have life long serious complications affecting their heart.

 The KD-CAAP trial is doing just that – investigating a possible way to prevent these coronary artery aneurysms.

 Researching better treatments for Kawasaki Disease – KD-CAAP

 In the UK and across Europe, the standard treatment for Kawasaki Disease is: IVIG + aspirin